 In September 2021, the Tribunal issued an award in favor of NRBL for approximately \$44 million (\$27 million for unpaid invoices plus interest and costs).
 In January 2022, Petrobangla filed an application to annul the award on the Payment Claim.
+Hearings on the annulment application were held in March 2023.
 There is no assurance that Petrobangla will comply with the award of the Tribunal.
 As such, no amounts have been recorded in these consolidated financial statements.